-On the other hand, I had a lot of trouble with Hornady Critical Defense rounds, averaging about one jam per 10-round magazine (thanks, California magazine laws).
+I’ve shot lots of ammo and most of it runs great, on the other hand, I had a lot of trouble with Hornady Critical Defense rounds, averaging about one jam per 10-round magazine (thanks, California magazine laws).

-Nickel-plated casings are supposed to feed more smoothly, but in my experience they eject poorly from a stock Beretta 92FS.
+Nickel-plated casings are supposed to feed more smoothly, but in my experience, they eject poorly from a stock Beretta 92FS.
 Maybe I was limp-wristing, maybe it was just a bad batch of ammo, but the failures made me wary of running nickel-plated rounds through my Beretta.

 Check out our full list of recommended 9mm ammo for home defense and range.

 It can be a little hard to hold if your paws are on the small side, but the grips and thumb rest are well-designed and fit well for shooters with average or large hands.